Defence Industries Limited Pickering Works: Recreation

 In 1941, DIL opened its Ajax Recreation Centre (called "Rec Hall" by the residents), behind the site where the main branch of Ajax Library is now located.
 Previously, the DIL residents had to catch a bus to Whitby, Oshawa, or Scarborough for watching movies and other entertainment.

 The Ajax Recreation Centre had a 14-lane bowling alley, a dance hall, a banquet hall for 60 people, a large kitchen, several small offices and meeting rooms, and a canteen.
 The canteen served burgers, coffee, soft drinks, and cigarettes.
 The dance hall had a 16-foot stage, concert organ, footlights, full curtains and a large floor.

 Harry Brock was appointed as the program director of the Ajax Recreation Centre.
 Besides organizing several activities at the Recreation Centre, he also arranged for news and music broadcast for workers on the production lines.
-At the Recreation Centre, Brock organized performances by well-known entertainers, such as Mart Kenney's band, Guy Lombardo's band, and magician Harry Blackstone Sr..
-He also promoted Victory Loan drives, and organized a visit by Mary Pickford for the purpose.
+At the Recreation Centre, Brock organized performances by well-known entertainers, such as Mart Kenney's band, Guy Lombardo's band, and magician Harry Blackstone Sr. He also promoted Victory Loan drives, and organized a visit by Mary Pickford for the purpose.

 Several other events were held at the Recreation Centre, including amateur hours, movie screenings, square dance evenings, beauty contests, and the annual midsummer competitions.
-Faciliated by social interaction, several workers entered into romantic relationships, and got married.
+Facilitated by social interaction, several workers entered into romantic relationships, and got married.

 Miss Ajax, the local beauty contest for DIL women workers, was a very popular annual event.
 Its winners included: